bbartling/BAC0-GUI/README.md

 # bacnet-restapi

 This is a RESTful interface to retrieve data from BACnet building automation systems.
-The idea is to run this Flask web app on the same LAN as the building automation system along side NODE-RED as localhost to take advantage of Python BACnet stacks.
-The Flask App accepts JSON payloads and hands off the BACnet features to BAC0 (runs on a UDP port 47808) which is a Python BACnet App developed by Christian Tremblay.

-See BAC0 documention for what is going under the hood of the Flask App: https://bac0.readthedocs.io/en/latest/
+See BAC0 documention for what is going under the hood of the aiohttp web app on the BACnet side: https://bac0.readthedocs.io/en/latest/